-- Grab bars can help a senior stabilize them self while they raise their leg over the tub edge.
+- Grab bars can help a senior stabilize themselves while they raise their leg over the tub edge.
 These bars are often mounted to walls and offer maximum security when installed correctly.

 - Clamp-on tub bars are also available that mount to the tub edge.

-- Suction cup grab bars are now also an option to drilling holes in your shower.
+- Suction cup grab bars are now also an option for drilling holes in your shower.